adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      CloudCannon syncs your MkDocs website directly from your Git repository, and enables developers to work together, faster.
-As for your content team, they won’t need technical knowledge.
-From Markdown and HTML, to sections and data files, everything can be updated by content editors with CloudCannon.
-Best of all, no one needs to learn how to use Git.
+                      CloudCannon syncs your Hugo website from your Git repository, manages your build process, and enables your whole team to work together, faster.
+Everything can be updated by content editors with CloudCannon.
                   styles:
                     desktop:
                       text_alignment: